jonathonharrell/mirionline/README.md

 ===========

 Before next patch release bump:
- - Start hooking up sockets to game engine
-   - Get character list to client
-   - Early tests for engine
+ - Tests for engine classes
  - Character class, should validate and send structure based on lists and rules for properties

 Before next minor release bump: